About Us

 The Park

-Baily Park NDC’s centerpiece project is Bailey Park, as parks play a vital role in promoting the health and wellness of communities.
+Bailey Park NDC’s centerpiece project is Bailey Park, as parks play a vital role in promoting the health and wellness of communities.
 Bailey Park (BP) is a multigenerational recreational space at the heart of the MDH neighborhood.
 Up until June of 2019, the MDH neighborhood was considered to be park-poor.
 With the installation of a new playground on BP, neighbors and visitors can now access a safe, high-quality outdoor space where children of all abilities can play, and MDH is no longer considered park-poor.

 In the neighborhood’s 2018 Sustainable Redevelopment Plan (SRP), residents articulated the following as top priorities for the neighborhood: safety, preservation of McDougall-Hunt’s history, building neighborhood capacity, neighborhood beautification, increased accessibility and connectivity, well-designed green and blue infrastructure and recreation.
 The community’s vision as articulated in the SRP includes a neighborhood “Where parks, recreation, and community centers serve as strengthening forces to improve community perception and fuel neighborhood investment.”